cockroachdb/docs/v21.1/configure-logs.md

 | `address` | Network address and port of the log collector.                                                                     |
 | `net`     | Network protocol to use.
 Can be `tcp`, `tcp4`, `tcp6`, `udp`, `udp4`, `udp6`, or `unix`.<br><br>**Default:** `tcp` |

-For an example of collecting logs over a network, see [Parse Logging Output](parse-logging-output.html).
 Further details about the network implementation are in [Logging sinks](logsinks.html#output-to-fluentd-compatible-log-collectors).

 ### Output to `stderr`